IowaDave/Slow-That-Uno-Down/README.md

 | TWI | 62.5 KHz | Calculated and measured |
 | SPI | 250 KHz | Calculated (1) |

-(1) The datasheet states that SPI is not assured of working in a clock-receiver role if the speed exceeds 1/4th of the System Clock speed.
+(1) The datasheet states that SPI is not assured of working well in a "clock-receiving client" role if the speed exceeds 1/4th the frequency of the System Clock.

 Only you can decide whether one of those speeds can satisfy requirements for your project.